 You probably know that chia seeds are super healthy.
 But, do you know what makes them healthy and which health conditions can be improved by regularly consuming them?
 Well, one of them is diabetes.

 The nutritional content of chia seeds includes high levels of fiber, protein, omega-3 fatty acids, antioxidants, and calcium.
-In fact, they are a total protein, unlike many other plants, according to Jewels Doskicz, RN.
+They are a total protein, unlike many other plants, according to Jewels Doskicz, RN.

 Thanks to their content, chia seeds help prevent and treat many health conditions, such as hypertension, diabetes, and more.

-Reportedly, high-chia seed diet reduces the bad (LDL) cholesterol and increases the good (HDL) cholesterol in animals.
-Moreover, adding lots of this seeds to your diet helps reduce triglyceride levels.
+Reportedly, a high-chia seed diet reduces the bad (LDL) cholesterol and increases the good (HDL) cholesterol in animals.
+Moreover, adding lots of these seeds to your diet helps reduce triglyceride levels.